tum-vision/sublabel_relax/README.md

   * `stereo_baseline.m` Baseline approach for stereo matching
   * `stereo_sublabel.m` Sublabel-accurate approach

-Running the sublabel-stereo experiment (with `L=4`) should then produce the following expected output
+Running the sublabel-stereo experiment with 4 labels should then produce the following expected output
 ```
 >> stereo_sublabel
 [compute_convex_conjugate] Total number of slopes: 5025269